 Step Two – Egg Retrieval

-Once the eggs are of a mature size, as determined through office monitoring, the patient administers an injection of hCG (human chorionic gonadotropin).
-The injection of hCG helps mature the eggs and prepare them for the retrieval.
-Approximately 36 hours later, as an outpatient at Frisco Fertility Center, the egg retrieval takes place.
-Egg retrievals are performed transvaginally in an operating room with anesthesia administered by a board certified anesthesiologist.
+Once the eggs are of a mature size, as determined through office monitoring, the patient administers a “trigger” injection of either hCG (human chorionic gonadotropin) or lupron.
+The trigger injection helps mature the eggs and prepare them for the retrieval.
+Approximately 36 hours later, as an outpatient at our Fully Licensed and Accredited Ambulatory Surgery Center, the egg retrieval takes place.
+Egg retrievals are performed in an operating room with anesthesia administered by a board certified Anesthesiologist.
 A thin needle, which is attached to the side of an ultrasound probe, pierces the top of the vagina, and the eggs are retrieved.
 A typical egg retrieval last about 10 to 15 minutes.
 The patient recovers quickly following the procedure and is often discharged about an hour later from the facility.
 The patient is instructed to go home and rest, but can return to work the following day.

 Step Three – Fertilization

 A few hours after the eggs are retrieved, they are fertilized with the male partner’s sperm.
 This can be accomplished either through the ‘conventional’ method of placing the sperm in the Petri dish with the eggs, or through intracytoplasmic sperm injection (ICSI).
 In conventional IVF, the sperm naturally swim up to and then penetrate the egg.
 With ICSI, individual sperm are injected into the eggs to promote fertilization if the couple has a male factor.